Probability and Statistics > Reporting Statistics APA Style

 - Don’t state formulas for common statistics (e.g. variance, z-score).
 Similarly, don’t use references for statistics unless they are uncommon or the focus of your study.

-- Round decimals to two places, with the exception of p-values (see p-values in the next section).
+- In general, round decimals to two places, with the exception of p-values (see p-values in the next section).
 Values in the same paragraph or table should have the same number of decimal places.